tdgrant1/denss/README.md

 perform simple online calculations suitable for most cases.
 Thanks to Andrew Bruno and the CCR for DENSSWeb!

+#### New automatic Dmax estimation and fitting from RAW data
+When provided raw experimental data, DENSS will now automatically estimate the maximum dimension and fit the profile with a smooth curve.
+This uses the same algorithm used in denss.fit_data.py for fitting.
+Additionally, denss.fit_data.py now outputs a *_fit.dat file with header information including the Dmax. denss.py can now take this *_fit.dat as input and read the Dmax value directly from the header, thus removing the need to expressly set the -d option for .dat files in denss.py.
+Users are still advised to manually run denss.fit_data.py to ensure quality Dmax and fits are obtained.
+These features are available in version 1.6.1.

 #### New DENSS version 1.6.0 released
 Shrinkwrap in DENSS has been updated to be more robust, particularly for particles with negative contrast used in MEMBRANE mode.
 Several bug fixes.